MarkCMcConnell/portfolio/README.md

 This project requires NodeJs at least `v8.7.0` and npm `5.6.0` to guarantee the code will run as is.

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests
+## Running tests

-Testing is not included in this app.
+Testing is not included in this app as of yet.
 Feel free to add your own test suite and modify the `package.json` script `lint` to enable your tests.

 ## Deployment